 According to Eastern philosophy, we have all incarnated many times before.
 Previous to our human incarnations, we lived an earthly life as lower forms of consciousness, such as plants and animals.
 With each incarnation, our consciousness has evolved, and it is still evolving.
 Each lifetime brings new lessons and insights.
 In each lifetime, we have special work to do.

 Every significant person in your life represents a karmic connection.
 You usually have a karmic link with your parents, children, significant relatives and friends, important teachers, and so on.
-You may also have it with a business partner or a next-door neighbour.
+You may also have it with a business partner or a next-door neighbor.
 Not only do you have a karmic link with them, but your connection continues to evolve.
 Thus, you may be perpetuating karmic trends started in a past life or, perhaps, starting new ones in this lifetime.

 Sometimes, a parent and child will seem particularly close.
 It is interesting that they may have been a married couple in a past life and decided to change their roles in order to learn new life lessons.
 Their closeness will have an added element of endearment to it (I am not implying an incestuous element).

 What is the point of our karmic connections?
 We are all evolving together on this planet.
 The aim is to learn lessons that life has to offer.
 We are also all mirrors for one another.
-We reflect the best and worst aspects of each other.
+We reflect on the best and worst aspects of each other.
 We grow through such reflections, or at least, they present us with opportunities for growth.
 It is up to us whether we want to expand our self-understanding or not.

 Our karmic conditions often determine our psychological dispositions in this lifetime.
 We come into the world with what the Hindus call sanskaras.
 These are the seeds of past life experiences, which exist as tendencies or predispositions in the mind of the incarnating soul.
 Whether these tendencies bear fruit or not depends on a number of factors, including one’s upbringing and other factors in the environment.

 Many of our greatest fears and desires are the result of past life experiences.
 For instance, a fear of water may be caused by the experience of drowning in a previous life.
-Acquisitiveness, or a personality driven to make money, may result from the experience of withering poverty in a past incarnation.
+Acquisitiveness, or a personality-driven to make money, may result from the experience of withering poverty in a past incarnation.
 Thus, people who hoard money, and cling to every penny, were often impoverished in a past life.
 They are almost always not conscious of this fact.

 Fear of being alone may relate to an experience of abandonment in childhood, or in some cases, of being abused while alone and helpless.
 Some people have died alone in a past life, and the soul suffered deeply as a result.
 The fear of being alone is a very common one and can often be traced to past life circumstances.